Sienci-Labs/Resources/cnc-fun/software/cnc-software-explained.md

 - the design file from the previous step
 - information about your CNC
-- the type of material you plan on cutting and its general dimensions
+- the type of material you plan on cutting and its dimensions
 - the cutting tool (or tools) you plan on cutting the material with
 - some more details about how you'd like to carve your project out